 Mark was born and grew up in Northern Ireland and, after three years working at the University of Gdansk in Poland, moved to England in 1994 to become a History teacher.
 Mark taught in schools in London and Essex for 22 years, taking on roles such as Head of Sixth Form and Assistant Headteacher for staff development, and studying for the National Professional Qualification for Headship and a Masters in Education.
 Mark undertook associate work for Middlesex University (school-based Masters) and London Metropolitan University (teacher training) before joining the Institute of Education at UCL full time in 2017.
 He now mainly works on middle leadership and research and development programmes, largely in London schools.
 Mark is a founding member and Fellow of the Chartered College of Teaching.
 When not working or spending time with his family, Mark likes to write fiction.
 His first novel was published in 2016.

-Mr Matthew Swales – Sponsor-Appointed Governor; Chair of the Finance and Audit Committee; Finance/Recovery Plan Link Governor; Appointed September 2016
+Mr Matthew Swales – Sponsor-Appointed Governor; Vice Chair of the Governing Body; Chair of the Finance and Audit Committee; Finance/Recovery Plan Link Governor; Appointed September 2016

 Ms Deb Thomas – Sponsor-Appointed Governor; Chair of the Admissions Committee; Chair of the Curriculum and Standards Committee; Curriculum / STEM Link Governor; Appointed September 2014

-As an engineer she has an enthusiasm for the STEM specialism that helps define the UCL Academy and is keen to encourage more students to consider careers in science and engineering.
-Deb’s older son joined the Academy in 2013 in the second cohort of students and is now studying for his GCSEs.
-She has a younger son who has just started primary school and so is even more committed to the long term success of the Academy.
-As Curriculum Link Governor and Chair of the Standards Committee Deb has a particular interest in the teaching and learning that takes place in the Academy and wants to see all students progress to their highest possible level.
+schools.
+As an engineer she has an enthusiasm for the STEAM specialism that helps define the UCL Academy and is keen to encourage more students to consider careers in science and engineering.
+Deb has lived in London for over 30 years and has two sons and two step- children.
+Her older son joined the Academy in 2013 in the second cohort of students and is now studying for his A levels at the Academy.

 Ms Michelle McCalden – Parent Governor; Member of the Admissions Committee; Parental Link and Communications Link Governor; Appointed September 2018